Understand the Expansive Definition of ADA To Provide Proper Accommodations, Reduce Complaints & Ensure Student Success

 With the rise in the number of people with disabilities on today’s college campuses, it’s easy to understand that those with “visible disabilities” and those who use assistive devices may need potential accommodations while on campus.
 However, there are many students with invisible or nonapparent disabilities who may quietly sit in classrooms or reside in residence halls and struggle to request accommodations because they fear that no one will believe them since the disability is hidden.

 Because there isn’t an “outward sign” of the disability, students with nonapparent disabilities often feel that professors may not support them as equally as those with visible disabilities, because their condition cannot be seen as they walk into the classroom, activity or event.
-While the disability may not be able to be “seen” upon first glance, it still needs proper accommodation under the ADA and students that fall into this ever increasing category need to feel support by disability offices and other supporting offices on campus.
+While the disability may not be able to be “seen” upon first glance, it still needs proper accommodation under the ADA and students that fall into this ever-increasing category need to feel supported by disability offices and other supporting offices on campus.

-Join us on March 28, 2023 when our campus legal expert will discuss how to create a culture of accessibility and inclusivity for those with invisible or nonapparent disabilities on our campuses today.
+Our campus legal expert will discuss how to create a culture of accessibility and inclusivity for those with invisible or nonapparent disabilities on our campuses today.

 Gather your staff and administrators to learn strategies on language usage for the “disabilities we can’t see” and how to help facilitate accommodations for all students with disabilities.
 Create a more student-centered approach to the facilitation of accommodations, so you can reduce potential complaints from those who feel that they are not being accommodated properly.

 - Understand the definition of disability under relevant disability laws and regulations and how that pertains to today’s college campuses – help professionals understand that the expansive definition of disability under the ADA includes a wide variety of conditions that are nonapparent.
 Avoid complaints and potential lawsuits.